bhaskar20001/citruspay-ios-sdk/README.md

 ## Next Steps
 Head over to the [Git Wiki Documentation](https://github.com/citruspay/citruspay-ios-sdk/wiki) to see all the API methods available.
 When you are ready, look at the samples below to learn how to interact with the SDK.

-## Other

-## Future of CitrusPay

-We want to keep CitrusPay lightweight.
-This framework will focus on providing a native integration to accept payments within these apps that is easy to integration and provides a high performance, functional checkout experience.
-This doesn’t mean the framework can’t be improved.
-CitrusPay is far from perfect, so necessary and useful updates will be made to make it better.

-## License

-CitrusPay is released under the MIT license.
-See LICENSE for details.